sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-AWS tags that will be added to the ASG and EC2 instances
+AWS tags that will be added to the ASG and EC2 instances.

 ## .spec.kubernetes.nodePools.taints